 - (i) the Connecticut Department of Public Utility Control (the "DPUC"), CL&P is a public utility subject to regulation by the DPUC.
-A copy of the Application to the DPUC will be attached as Exhibit d.2. - (ii) the Maine Public Utilities Commission (the "MPUC").
-A copy of the Application to the MPUC will be attached as Exhibit d.3 - (iii) the Massachusetts Department of Telecommunications and Energy (the "DTE") and the Massachusetts Department of Revenue (the "DOR").
+A copy of the Application to the DPUC is attached as Exhibit d.2. - (ii) the Maine Public Utilities Commission (the "MPUC").
+A copy of the Application to the MPUC is attached as Exhibit d.3 Approval from the MPUC has been received and is attached as Exhibit d.3-2. - (iii) the Massachusetts Department of Telecommunications and Energy (the "DTE") and the Massachusetts Department of Revenue (the "DOR").
 WMECO is a public utility subject to the regulation of the DTE.
-A copy of the filing made with the DTE will be attached as Exhibit d.4.
-HWP is subject to regulation by the DOR.
-A copy of the filing made with the DOR will be attached as Exhibit d.5.
+An information filing was made with the DTE.
+A copy of such filing is attached as Exhibit d.4.
+HWP is subject to regulation by the DOR but no filing is required to be made with the DOR.

 - (iv) the New Hampshire Public Utilities Commission (the "NHPUC").
 PSNH is a public utility subject to regulation by the NHPUC.
-A copy of the filing made with the NHPUC will be attached as Exhibit d.6. - (v) the New Jersey Board of Public Utilities (the "NJBPU").
+A copy of the filing made with the NHPUC is attached as Exhibit d.6. - (v) the New Jersey Board of Public Utilities (the "NJBPU").
 RECO is a public utility subject to regulation by the NJBPU.
-A copy of the filing made with the NJBPU will be attached as Exhibit d.7. - (vi) the New York State Public Service Commission.
+A copy of the filing made with the NJBPU is attached as Exhibit d.7. - (vi) the New York State Public Service Commission.
 CECONY is a public utility subject to regulation by the NYPSC.
-A copy of the filing made with the NYPSC will be attached as Exhibit d.8. - (vii) the Pennsylvania Public Utility Commission (the "PAPUC").
+A copy of the filing made with the NYPSC is attached as Exhibit d.8. - (vii) the Pennsylvania Public Utility Commission (the "PAPUC").
 RECO is a public utility subject to regulation by the PAPUC.
-A copy of the filing made with PAPUC will be attached as Exhibit d.9. - (viii) the Vermont Public Services Board (the VPSB").
-A copy of the filing made with the VPSB will be attached as Exhibit d.10.
+A copy of the filing made with PAPUC is attached as Exhibit d.9.
+Approval of the PAPUC has been received and is attached as Exhibit d.9-2. - (vii) the Vermont Public Services Board (the "VPSB").
+A copy of the filing made with the VPSB is attached as Exhibit d.10.
+Approval from the VPSB has been received and is attached as Exhibit d.10-2.

-ITEM 5: PROCEDURE
+ITEM 5: Procedure

 The Applicants hereby request that the Commission publish a notice under Rule 23 with respect to the filing of this Application as soon as practicable and that the Commission's order be issued as soon as possible.
 A form of notice suitable for publication in the Federal Register is attached hereto as Exhibit h.1.
 The Applicants respectfully request the Commission's approval, pursuant to this Application/Declaration, of all transactions described herein, whether under the sections of the Act and Rules thereunder enumerated in Item 3 or otherwise.
-It is further requested that the Commission issue an order authorizing the transactions proposed herein at the earliest practicable date but in any event not later than July 15, 2000.
+It is further requested that the Commission issue an order authorizing the transactions proposed herein at the earliest practicable date but in any event not later than September 30, 2000.
 Additionally, the Applicants (i) request that there not be any recommended decision by a hearing officer or by any responsible officer of the Commission, (ii) consent to the Office of Public Utility Regulation within the Division of Investment Management assisting in the preparation of the Commission's decision, and (iii) waive the 30-day waiting period between the issuance of the Commission's order and the date on which it is to become effective, since it is desired that the Commission's order, when issued, become effective immediately.

-Item 6.
+ITEM 6.
 Exhibits and Financial Statements